pharaox/carnalitas_x/README.md

 ### Traits

+#### Slaver and Liberator Fame Traits

-Starting with version 0.9.0, this mod adds two new fame traits, *Slaver* and *Liberator*.
+Starting with version 0.9.0, this mod adds two new fame traits, *Infamous Slaver* and *Famous Liberator*.

-* *Slaver* is a fame trait that adds negative diplomacy, prestige, MAA maintenance, and general opinion, and positive dread multipliers.
-It is acquired via an [event](#trait-events) after enslaving and then selling a certain number of people, usually between 20 and 30.
+* *Infamous Slaver* is a fame trait that adds negative diplomacy, prestige, MAA maintenance, and general opinion, and positive dread multipliers.
+It is acquired via an [event](#trait-events) after enslaving a certain number of people, usually between 20 and 30.
-* *Liberator* is a fame trait that adds positive diplomacy, prestige, MAA maintenance, and general opinion, and negative dread multipliers.
-It is acquired via an [event](#trait-events) after freeing or ransoming a certain number of people, usually between 20 and 30.
+* *Famous Liberator* is a fame trait that adds positive diplomacy, prestige, MAA maintenance, and general opinion, and negative dread multipliers.
+It is acquired via an [event](#trait-events) after freeing, liberating, or ransoming a certain number of people, usually between 20 and 30.

 These traits represent consequences of "bad" and "good" behavior towards slaves.
 They are intended to further improve the balance and add some roleplaying flavor for the player.
 Although the AI also actively enslaves, frees, sells, and buys slaves, it is very unlikely to reach the numbers required for acquiring one of these traits.
 They are independent of the [slavery attitudes](#slavery-attitudes) described above, but choosing the *Slaver* or *Liberator* attitude certainly makes acquiring the corresponding trait easier.

+#### Leveled Slaver Traits

+Starting with version 0.18.0, this mod adds a leveled *Slaver* fame trait.
+The 2 levels are *Slaver (Hostile Faith)* and *Slaver (Righteous Faith)*.
+They are acquired automatically after enslaving someone against [slavery doctrines](#impact-of-slavery-doctrines) depending on whether their faith is considered hostile / evil or righteous / astray.
+They add negative opinion to all adherents of the enslaver's faith, and may add an imprisonment reason as well if owning such characters as slaves is considered a crime.

 ### Slavery Events